sahithreddya/CoffeeQuality/README.md

   <img src="https://github.com/user-attachments/assets/fc4e9275-25f2-49fd-ae1c-27987438903c" width="30%"/>
 </div>

-- The R2 value is almost close to 1, indicating that the relationship of factors we've considered is very strong.
+- The R2 value is almost close to 1, indicating the relationship of factors we've considered is very strong.
 - The addition of _const_ variable shows the lack of relation to _Total Cup Points_ as its __coef__ and __std err__ values are very high - The R2 value is almost close to 1, indicating that the relationship of factors we've considered is very strong.
 - The addition of _const_ variable shows the lack of relation to _Total Cup Points_ as its __coef__ and __std err__ values are very high